PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 I don't see any changes to your XXX practice problem pushed to GitHub and a revision of it was due today.

 Are they committed as part of a feature branch named `XXX`?
 Did you push that branch to GitHub?
+In the future, please preview your Pull Requests after you've completed a problem to ensure you're submitting the correct code.

 As of now you have XXX late assignments.
 As a reminder, only three late assignments are allowed in the class.
 If you ever need an extension on an problem, that's fine, but please let me know before it is due.